karol-dubas/MultithreadingCSharp/README.md

 ## TaskCompletionSource

 - Used for old, legacy code to create awaitable `Task`
-- `TaskCompletionSource<T>` is for consuming a parallel or async operations different than TAP approach, where `Task` isn't exposed, so no `async` & `await` keywords can be used
+- `TaskCompletionSource<T>` is for consuming a parallel or async operations different from TAP approach, where `Task` isn't exposed, so no `async` & `await` keywords can be used
 - Creates a `Task` which could be returned or awaited
-- `TaskCompletionSource<T>.Task` doens't run anything itself,
+- `TaskCompletionSource<T>.Task` doesn't run anything itself,
   it is marked as completed when it gets the result set on it, so it means it can be awaited

-# 6.4.
-Working with Attached and Detached Tasks
+# 6.4 - Working with Attached and Detached Tasks

 ```cs
 Task.Run(() => // parent task